LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 #### Activity 8: Visualising confidence intervals

-We can visualise this to better understand what we have just found:
+Finally, to illustrate, we can visualise this to better understand what we have just found: